matthutchinson/acts_as_textcaptcha/README.md

 }
 ```

-With `"a"` an array of MD5'd, lower-cased strings.
-The `api_key` option is
+With `"a"` being an array of answer strings, MD5'd, and lower-cased.
+The
-ignored if `api_endpoint` is set.
+`api_key` option is ignored if an `api_endpoint` is set.

 ### Toggling TextCaptcha

-Toggle the captcha challenge by overriding the `perform_textcaptcha?` method (in
+Enable or disable captchas by overriding the `perform_textcaptcha?` method (in
-models) e.g. disable for logged in users.
-By default the method checks if the
-object is a new (unsaved) record.
+models).
+By default the method checks if the object is a new (unsaved) record.

-So (by default) spam protection is __only__ enabled for creating new records
+So spam protection is __only__ enabled for creating new records (not updating).
-(not updating).

-An example overriding the behaviour but maintaining the new record check.
+Here's an example overriding the default behaviour but maintaining the new
+record check.

 ```ruby
 class Comment < ApplicationRecord